The Cyber Alert Level remains at Blue (Guarded):

 Red or Severe Cyber Threat Level

 Indicates a severe risk of hacking, virus, or other malicious activity resulting in widespread outages and/or significantly destructive compromises to systems with no known remedy or debilitating one or more critical infrastructure sectors.
-At this level, vulnerabilities are being exploited with severe or widespread damage or disruption of Critical Infrastructure Assets.
+At this level, vulnerabilities are being exploited, resulting in severe or widespread damage or disruption to Critical Infrastructure Assets.

 Orange or High Level

 Indicates a high risk of increased hacking, virus, or other malicious cyber activity that targets or compromises core infrastructure, causes multiple service outages, multiple system compromises, or compromises critical infrastructure.
-At this level, vulnerabilities are being exploited with a high level of damage or disruption, or the potential for severe damage or disruption is high.
+At this level, vulnerabilities are being exploited with significant damage or disruption, or the potential for severe damage or disruption is high.

 Yellow or Elevated Level

-This indicates a significant risk due to increased hacking, viruses, or malicious activity that compromises systems or diminishes service.
-At this level, known vulnerabilities are being exploited with a moderate level of damage or disruption, or the potential for significant damage or disruption is high.
+This indicates a significant risk of increased hacking, viruses, or malicious activity that compromises systems or disrupts service.
+At this level, known vulnerabilities are being exploited, resulting in moderate damage or disruption, or there is a high potential for significant damage or disruption.

 Blue or Guarded Cyber Threat Level

 Indicates a general risk of increased hacking, viruses, or other malicious activity.
-The potential exists for malicious cyber activities, but no known exploits have been identified or known exploits have been identified, but no significant impact has occurred.
+The potential for malicious cyber activity exists; however, no known exploits have been identified, and no significant impact has occurred.

 Green or Low Cyber Threat Level